AliceO2Group/InfoLogger/doc/README.md

     Usually, one will only take care of defining the per-message messageOptions struct and a context with appropriate Facility field set, all other being set automatically.

- * InfoLogger library is also available for: Tcl, Python, Go.
+ * InfoLogger library is also available for: Tcl, Python, Go, Node.js.
    It allows to log message from scripting languages.
 A simplified subset of the InfoLogger C++ API is made available through SWIG-generated modules.
    Example usage is shown below.
 Files listed there are available from the infoLogger library installation directory.